Extractions with Bone Grafting

 After tooth removal, it is normal to have some swelling of the surgical area and the adjacent facial tissues.
 Some patients may also experience bruising (black and blue) of the facial and neck skin.

-The maximum swelling occurs during the first 24 hours after the procedure.
+The maximum swelling occurs during the first 24 to 48 hours after the procedure.
 It then starts to slowly recede over the next 5 -7 days.
 To minimize the swelling, place ice packs over the affected area 10 minutes on and 10 minutes off for the rest of the day.
 It is not necessary to sleep with the ice pack.
 After the first 24 hours, it is not necessary to continue the cold application.

 It is also recommended you elevate your head at night and sleep on a few extra pillows.
 This will decrease some blood flow to your head and neck region and also help to limit swelling.